visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Notification System

-- Browser notifications after each scan
+- Browser notifications after each scan (can be set to 2hrs, daily or weekly)
 - If platform disconnected, email notification sent
 - No built-in SMS or Slack notifications